In Short

-If you own a successful yoga studio, you may be considering expanding your business.
-One way you can do this is by starting a franchise.
-By setting up your yoga studio franchise carefully, you can maintain control over how your franchises operate and still separate yourself from day to day management.
-This article will outline the legal issues you should consider if you decide to start a yoga studio franchise.
+If you own a thriving yoga studio, you may be considering expanding your business.
+One way you can do this is by starting a franchise for your yoga studio business.
+By setting up your yoga studio franchise carefully, you can maintain control over how your franchises operate while separating yourself from the day-to-day management of the business.
+This article will outline some legal considerations for starting a yoga studio franchise.

 Protecting Your Brand